Tanz0rz/haxe-fmod/extension/haxe/core-api-common.md

 Requested through FmodSettings.speakerMode and read from CoreSystem.getSoftwareFormat.

 ## FMOD_SYNCPOINT
-verdict: bound
-Type: haxefmod.core.ChannelEvent
-Sync points are addressed by index on the Sound, and crossings arrive as ChannelEvent.SyncPoint through Channel.setCallback.
+verdict: covered sync points are addressed by index on the Sound (Sound.addSyncPoint, Sound.getSyncPointName, Sound.getSyncPointOffset, Sound.deleteSyncPoint), and a crossing arrives as ChannelEvent.SyncPoint(index) through Channel.setCallback

 ## FMOD_THREAD_AFFINITY
-verdict: review note only, decide bound or a category No Haxe equivalent.
-FMOD chooses its thread placement on every target, and there is no thread to place on HTML5.
+verdict: library thread placement is not exposed, FMOD keeps its default affinity on every native target and the web build has no threads to place.
+The 64-bit group values do not fit a Haxe Int.

 ## FMOD_THREAD_PRIORITY
 verdict: bound